ShettyGaneshprasad/ShettyGaneshprasad/README.md

 I'm Shetty Ganeshprasad, Student at 👨‍💻 SDMCET, Dharwad Pursuing CSE.
 I am a Web Developer, Flutter developer and a tech enthusiast.

 ## About me 🧐
-- 🏄‍ Community guy who loves being involved in communities and help students grow
+- 🏄‍ Community guy who loves being involved in communities and help students grow.
-- 🔭 I’m currently working on diffrent client's Flutter project.
 - 🌱 I’m currently doing internship @Transil & @Marksense.
+- 🔭 I’m currently working on different client's Flutter project.
+- 📫 How to reach me: message me at [Whatsapp](https://wa.me/917900129925)
 - 💬 Ping Me about #flutter, #webdevelopment, #DigitalMarketing and anything you like
-- 📫 How to reach me: message me at [Whatsapp](https://wa.me/917900129925)
 - 👯 And Many More...